-The right panel is the main display window for the eligibility policy manual.
+The right panel is the main display window for the Eligibility Policy Manual.

-The expand and collapse button allows the user to hide or open the table of contents.
+The expand and collapse button allows the user to hide, open, or resize the table of contents.
 This page also provides a secondary navigation at the top of the page.

-At the bottom of the page there is a cursor arrow to navigate to the top of the page
+At the bottom of the page there is a cursor arrow to navigate to the top of the page.